okayash/CS3800/README.md

   Usage:

-    After copying this file into Minix and using "make," Type either of these into the command line:
+    After copying this file into Minix and using ``make && make clean && make install``, Type either of these into the command line:
     1. ps -u [ an existing UID you are searching for ]